alea-institute/leeky/README.md

 ### F. Search Engines
-Provide a substring of the source material to a search engine like Google Search, Bing, or Archive.org.
+Provide a random substring of the source material to a search engine like Google Search, Bing, or Archive.org.
+Generate `M` samples like this.

 Unlike the other methods, this method does not return a score in [0.0, 1.0].
-Instead, this method returns the number of results from the search engine.
+Instead, this method returns the average number of results from the search engine across the `M` samples.